YuHayring/SDBridgeKotlin/README.md

         }
     }
 ```
-2) In Java, and call a Javascript Sync/Async function:
+2) In Kotlin, and call a Javascript Sync/Async function:
 ```Kotlin
   override fun onClick(v: View?){
         when(v?.id){